-The funding will be provided to local authorities in early April.
+The funding will be avaialble to local authorities in early April.
 Guidance for local authorities on the scheme will be provided shortly.

 Simon Mason said on this:

-“We will be following this closely for a lot of our clients, and will most probably be recommending our clients to apply.”
+“We will be following this closely for a lot of our clients.
+We will most probably be recommending for our clients to apply.”

 Business Rates holiday